 Authors should register on the ETJ website before they begin submitting their manuscripts (Click here to download an example of the registration process).
 Authors must submit their manuscripts in a single Word file format, Word 2010 or later, to be used in the refereeing process.
-The correct format is necessary for acceptance and accomplishing the publishing process speedily.
 All the research articles should be submitted to the scientific evaluation procedures of publication and documentation.
 The journal undertakes only publishing novel articles that had not been published previously or under reviewing process in other journals or debated in conferences.
 The list below can be used to conduct a final check before submission.

 Before you begin

 - Ethics in publishing should be considered (check ethics criteria of the journal).